vaadin/expense-manager-demo/server/readme.md

-Demo backend for expense app.
+Demo server for Expense Manager.

-Can be used together with https://github.com/vaadin-marcus/expense-app
+Can be used together with the Expense Manager client